szaimen/nextcloud-easy-test/readme.md

 ### Running in a VM
 If you want to run this in a VM, you need to change the port in the initial command from `-p 127.0.0.1:8443:443` to `-p 8443:443` and add the following flag: `-e TRUSTED_DOMAIN=ip.of.the.VM` in order to automatically make it work.

-### Additionally Available Environmental Variables
+### Available APPS
-Additionally, the container currently reacts on the following variables:
+Additionally, the container currently reacts on the following apps variables and installs and compiles those automatically if provided:
 ```
 ACTIVITY_BRANCH
 APPROVAL_BRANCH